logo

 Physical Features

 Your baby has gained weight, looking more like a newborn.
-Skin is smooth, lanugo, the fine, soft, unpigmented hair on the foetus, has mostly disappeared, and fingernails are present.
+Skin is smooth, lanugo, and the delicate, soft, unpigmented hair on the foetus has mostly disappeared, and fingernails are present.
 Movements lessen but stay strong.

 Weight of the foetus